Computer Science Education (CSED)

 Typically Offered: Summer session only

-This course explores the design and construction of software applications by adopting the Agile software development process.
-Students practice the fundamentals Object-Oriented Programming with the Java programming language.
-Concepts include primitive types and operations, objects and classes, boolean expressions, decisions, iteration, single- and multi-dimensional arrays, inheritance, recursion, sorting, and searching.
+Teachers learn the AP Computer Science A curriculum, emphasizing the fundamentals object-oriented programming with the Java programming language.
+Concepts include primitive types and operations, objects and classes, Boolean expressions, decisions, iteration, single- and multi-dimensional arrays, inheritance, recursion, sorting, and searching.
 Projects involve software engineering practices and tools, including professional integrated development environments (IDE), to create real software applications.
-4 hours lecture.
+Previous programming experience is recommended, but not required.
+Asynchronous, self-paced, online activity.
+3 hours discussion.
 (022284)

 Course Attributes: Upper Division; Laptop required